eye-division/eyedivision-site/_clients/smc.markdown

 ---
 title:  Sussex Mindfulness Centre
 description: Sussex Mindfulness Centre
-project_date: 2017-03-01
+project_date: 2024-02-01
 logo: /assets/images/logos/smc-logo.png
-screenshot: /assets/images/screenshots/smc-screenshot.jpg
+screenshot: /assets/images/screenshots/smc-desktop.jpg
 site: http://sussexmindfulnesscentre.nhs.uk/
 testimonial_markdown:
 testimonial_cite:
+start_date: 2017-03-01
 ---

 The **Sussex Mindfulness Centre** (SMC) brings together teachers, trainers and researchers of Mindfulness-based Approaches (MBAs) in Sussex Partnership NHS Foundation Trust (SPFT).
 With 40 members of staff they have been offering mindfulness training since 2011.

-We worked with the team to re-structure their content and train them in the new editing system.
-On the technical side, we developed the site as a Jekyll based static solution, but with safe and secure editing made possible by using Cloudcannon.
+In 2023 we worked with the Centre and designer <a href="https://davidcaines.co.uk/design">David Caines</a> to migrate the site to the WordPress content management system and revisit the original design.

 ##Features include: